-If you do not agree with our initial decision, you may ask us to review it by following the disputed claims process detailed in Section 8 of this brochure.
-Authorized Representative You may designate an authorized representative to act on your behalf for filing a claim or to appeal claims decisions to us.
-For urgent care claims, a health care professional with knowledge of your medical condition will be permitted to act as your authorized representative without your express consent.
-For the purposes of this section, we are also referring to your authorized representative when we refer to you.
-Notice Requirements If you live in a county where at least 10 percent of the population is literate only in a non- English language (as determined by the Secretary of Health and Human Services), we will provide language assistance in that non-English language.
+If you live in a county where at least 10 percent of the population is literate only in a non-English language (as determined by the Secretary of Health and Human Services), we will provide language assistance in that non-English language.
 You can request a copy of your Explanation of Benefits (EOB) statement, related correspondence, oral language services (such as telephone customer assistance), and help with filing claims and appeals (including external reviews) in the applicable non-English language.
-The English versions of your EOBs and related correspondence will include information in the non- English language about how to access language services in that non-English language.
+The English versions of your EOBs and related correspondence will include information in the non-English language about how to access language services in that non-English language.

 Any notice of an adverse benefit determination or correspondence from us confirming an adverse benefit determination will include information sufficient to identify the claim involved (including the date of service, the health care provider, and the claim amount, if applicable), and a statement describing the availability, upon request, of the diagnosis and procedure codes.

 Section 8.
-The disputed claims process
+The Disputed Claims Process

 You may appeal directly to the Office of Personnel Management (OPM) if we do not follow required claims processes.
-For more information about situations in which you are entitled to immediately appeal to OPM, including additional requirements not listed in Sections 3, 7 and 8 of this brochure, please visit www.aetnafeds.com.
+For more information or to make an inquiry about situations in which you are entitled to immediately appeal to OPM, including additional requirements not listed in Sections 3, 7 and 8 of this brochure, please call Aetna's Customer Service at the phone number found on your ID card, plan brochure or plan website: www.aetnafeds.com.